Billy Minter

-William James Minter (16 April 1888 – 21 May 1940), was a player, trainer, manager and assistant secretary at Tottenham Hotspur.
+William James Minter (16 April 1888 – 21 May 1940), was a footballer, trainer, manager and assistant secretary at Tottenham Hotspur.
 He scored 101 goals for Tottenham, and was for a time the top scorer for the club.
 He also managed the club for three years, and after he resigned as manager he stayed at the club until his death in 1940.